top of page

 The $10 Gold Indian Eagle replaced the long-running $10 Coronet Liberty Head design, which hadn't undergone a significant design change since 1839.

-The $10 Indian Eagle was minted at three facilities, the main Mint in Philadelphia, San Francisco, and Denver.
-There are 32 date and mintmark combinations in the series struck over 15 years.
+The $10 Indian Eagle was minted at three facilities: the main Mint in Philadelphia, San Francisco, and Denver.
+The series, which was struck over 15 years, has 32 date and mintmark combinations.

-At Minuteman Rare Coin Company our expert numismatic collecting and investing advice will help you make informed decisions to choose the "right" coins and navigate the exciting world of rare coins.
+At Minuteman Rare Coin Company, our experience and collecting and investing expertise will guide you to make informed decisions, choose the "right" coins, and navigate the exciting world of rare coins!

 1907 $10 Indian Head Eagle gold coin

-U.S. Mint records show that 13,070,583 million $10 Indian Head Gold Eagles were struck during its existence as a circulating currency.
-Don't let this mintage output mislead you.
+U.S. Mint records show that 13,070,583 $10 Indian Head Gold Eagles were struck during its existence as circulating currency.
+That sounds like a lot of coins, but don't let the mintage output mislead you.

-With such a high face value, the $10 Indian had significant purchasing power, was incredibly popular during their day, and experienced heavy circulation.
-For example, $10 in 1908 equals $285 of purchasing power in 2023.
+With such a high face value, the $10 Indian had significant purchasing power in the early part of the 20th century and was incredibly popular during its day.
+For example, $10 in 1908 equals $285 in purchasing power in 2023.
+It experienced wide and heavy circulation.

-As a result, the $10 Indian Head was used for large transactions and was widely circulated, hoarded, exported, and mass-melted for its precious metal content.
+The $10 Indian was also used to conduct large business transactions.
+It was also hoarded, exported, and mass-melted for its precious metal content.

-In 1933, the $10 Gold Indian Head Eagle earned the distinction of becoming the last Gold coin released into circulation in U.S. Gold coin history, ending the historic gold denomination's run dating back to 1795.
+In 1933, the $10 Gold Indian Head Eagle earned the distinction of becoming the last gold coin released into circulation in U.S. gold coinage history, ending the historic gold denomination's run dating back to 1795.

-It is virtually impossible to complete this series in Mint State condition and next to impossible to complete in circulated condition.
+It is virtually impossible to complete this series in Mint State condition and nearly impossible to complete in circulated condition.
 The reason is that some very scarce issues do not become available for years, even decades.
-Even then, you compete against a large audience when they come on the market.
+Even when one does come on the market, you compete against a large audience, which can lead to inflated prices.

 That's not all.
 There are issues in this series that are literally non-existent.
 But do not fret.
-At Minuteman Rare Coin Company, we have a solution for those that desire to add this historic and valuable Gold coin to their collections.
+At Minuteman Rare Coin Company, we have a solution for those who desire to add this historic and valuable gold coin to their collections.

 1915 $10 Indian Head Gold Eagle